 - Other smart-contract platform competition.

-Ether is still among the top beginner cryptocurrencies to provide exposure other than Bitcoin.
+Ether is still among the top beginner cryptocurrencies for exposure beyond Bitcoin.

 3. USD Coin (USDC): Stability for beginners